spawnmarvel/python-snippets/README.md

 ## Some useful and some for testing

 ## API (api_rest with )
+In api rest:
+Run first the server
+* run_server.py
+Then
+* run_http.py
-In api rest, run first the server, run_server.py, then run_http.py [Flask docs] https://flask.palletsprojects.com/en/1.1.x/
+[Flask docs] https://flask.palletsprojects.com/en/1.1.x/

 [Flask API] https://www.flaskapi.org/